 Don’t get frustrated if they don’t come to you straight away.
 Again, it’s your mind’s way of trying to hide them.
 There are positive things in your life; you have every right to think about them and let them consume you for a few minutes/hours or the entire day.

-Established in 1996, The CPD Certification Service is the largest and leading independent Continuing Professional Development accreditation organisation working across all sectors.
+Established in 1996, The CPD Certification Service has over 27 years’ experience providing CPD accreditation.
+With members in over 100 countries, our CPD providers benefit from the ability to promote themselves as part of an international community where quality is both recognised and assured.
 Within our Courses Catalogue, we host numerous stress management courses on behalf of our CPD providers that go deeper into stress, specific triggers, and how these can be managed in a personal and work environment.